LashawnFofung/Superstore-Sales-Performance/Case Study/4 Analysis.md

 <b>Business Question(s)</b>

-  - Which sub-categories generate the highest sales, and how does this vary across different product categories?
+  - <b>Which sub-categories generate the highest sales, and how does this vary across different product categories?</b>

     The product portfolio shows varying sales contributions across categories and their respective sub-categories.